SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 # Type Mapping Limitations

 Some type mappings requiring nested generic types in the `JSMarshalAs` definition are not currently supported.
 For example, returning a JS promise for an array such as `[return: JSMarshalAs<JSType.Promise<JSType.Array<JSType.Number>>>()]` will generate a compile time error.
 An appropriate workaround will vary depending on the scenario, but one option is to represent the array as a JSObject reference.
 This may be sufficient if accessing individual elements within .NET is not necessary, and the reference can be passed to other JS methods which act on the array.
 Alternatively, a dedicated method can take the JSObject reference as a parameter and return the materialized array as demonstrated by UnwrapJSObjectAsIntArray.
-Note in this case the JS method has no type mapping, and it's the developer's responsbillity to ensure a JSObject wrapping the appropriate type is passed.
+Note in this case the JS method has no type checking, and it's the developer's responsibility to ensure a JSObject wrapping the appropriate array type is passed.

 ```JS
     PromisesShim.WaitGetIntArrayAsObject = function () {